nlypyavka/datasciencecoursera/GettingCleaningDataProject/README.md

----
-title: "'Getting and Cleaning Data' Course Project"
+# 'Getting and Cleaning Data' Course Project
-author: "by nlypyavka"
-date: "July 26, 2020"
-output: html_document
----
+by nlypyavka
+July 26, 2020

 ##Project goal
 As per project instructions: